aws-samples/amazon-managed-service-for-apache-flink-examples/java/WindowingSliding/README.md

 1. The steps below create stack with `./cloudformation/msf-kinesis-stream-windowing.yaml`.
 2. The script `deploy.sh` creates the stack using AWS CLI.
 Ensure that AWS CLI is configured and your user has permissions to create CloudFormation stack.
 3. Alternatively you can deploy using  `./cloudformation/msf-kinesis-stream-windowing.yaml` from Console and pass required parameters.
-4. Edit `deploy-kinesis-sample.sh` to modify  "Region and Network configuration" .
+4. Edit `deploy.sh` to modify  "Region and Network configuration" .
 Modify following configurations -
 * region= Deployment region
 * SecurityGroup= MSK Security Group.
 * SubnetOne= MSK Subnet one
 * SubnetTwo= MSK Subnet two
 * SubnetThree= MSK Subnet three

-5. Edit `deploy-kinesis-sample.sh` to modify "Kinesis configuration".
+5. Edit `deploy.sh` to modify "Kinesis configuration".
 Modify following configurations -
 * input_stream= Input Kinesis stream name.
 * output_stream= Output stream name
   Ensure that source and sink streams are created.